fastner/unify-unified/readme.md

 Unify unified is a quick startup tool to set up a correct workspace to create unify applications.

+## Prerequisite

+You need to install python3 on your system.
+You can execute

+	$ python3 --version

+to check your installed python version.

 ## Setup

 Make a clone of this project via